 Jesús Rosa is a 1989 graduate of Boston College with a degree in Economics.
 He has experience working with businesses in the non-profit and for profit arena, in the public and private sector and as an entrepreneur.
 He has experience in community organizing and working with Chambers of Commerce.
-He currently holds a Massachusetts Real Estate Brokers license and is employed by UPS as an Enterprise Accounts Account Executive.
+He currently holds a Massachusetts Real Estate Brokers license.
 He is married to Tracy and they are the proud parents of two young boys.

 Sylvia Ruiz is an independent insurance broker with Group Health Specialists, a Broker/Consulting firm which works exclusively with small business and individuals, providing professional and expert advice in choosing a group health insurance plan.
 As a member of the Group Health Specialists’ team, Sylvia was trained to handle the administration of the day-to-day aspects of group health insurance; ranging from billing issues to additions and deletions of employees.
 She serves as a liaison between the plans’ participants and the insurance companies at all times.

 Sylvia is fluent in Spanish and has knowledge of Portuguese.
 Sylvia is a Certified Medical Interpreter by Harvard Pilgrim Health Care.
 She has volunteered her time at various not-for-profits, community-based organizations including Open Door Free Medical Clinic and Framingham Adult ESL Plus.

 Prior to joining, Group Health Specialist, Sylvia worked as a Legal Assistant for Shapiro & Kreisman; a Framingham-based law firm who represents institutional lenders in foreclosures, bankruptcies and evictions.

 Sylvia became a Member of the Board of the Hispanic-American Chamber of Commerce and joined the Event Committee, where she works on securing new events for the HACC.